bitrise-io/devcenter/_articles/en/getting-started/adding-a-new-app/index.md

 ![](/img/repo-access.png)

 You need admin rights to the repository to be able to auto-add the key to it.
-In any other case, copy the public key from here and add it to your repository at your provider.
+In any other case, copy the public key from here and add it to your repository at your Git provider.

 The auto-add option will add the generated key as a read-only [deploy key](https://developer.github.com/guides/managing-deploy-keys/#deploy-keys) to your repository, it's the best for your security.

 ### Manual setup

-If you have private dependencies or submodules, you have to add the generated SSH key manually to your profile at your provider instead.
+If you have private dependencies or submodules, you have to add the generated SSH key manually to your profile at your Git provider instead.
 That's because deploy keys are only valid for one repository.

-When the system asks if you need to use an additional private repository, click `I need to` and copy the key.
+When the system asks if you need to use an additional private repository, click **I need** to and copy the key.

 ![](/img/manual-steup.png)

-{% include message_box.html type="note" title="A bot user" content=" A simple workaround is adding a bot user with the SSH key to the repositories. **Add the SSH key you would like to use to the user and add the user to the projects**.
+{% include message_box.html type="note" title="A bot user" content=" A simple workaround is adding a bot user with the SSH key to the repositories.
+Add the SSH key you would like to use to the user and add the user to the projects.
 It is enough to assign read permissions to the bot user.
 After that you can use the SSH key to clone to the repository or any submodule.
 "%}

-{% include message_box.html type="warning" title=" **Do not** add the key to the repository deploy keys!" content=" Add it to the user's account who has access to the repositories. "%}
+{% include message_box.html type="warning" title=" DO NOT add the key to the repository deploy keys!" content=" Add it to the user's account who has access to the repositories. "%}

 #### GitHub